MiyaSteven/lab-06-back-end/README.md

 ## Credits and Collaborations
 -->
 Powerful young Teddy helped us a bit at the end.
+Brody's amazing github as reference. https://github.com/brody-rebne/city-explorer

 <!-- ///////////////////////Estimate/////////////////// -->